concordgrape/skyroth/posts/difficulty-with-creating-ai-agents.md

 ### AI Tech Stack for Verbuu

-Within the AI section of the Verbuu.com website, I use **LangChain** and **Mem0**.
+Within the AI section of the Verbuu website, I use **LangChain** and **Mem0**.
 Both of these frameworks are very important to create an AI agent.

 LangChain allows you to create specific AI agents for a variety of purposes.
 In this case, I wanted my AI to act like a tutor.
 Where, I would give the AI a simple prompt with major keywords I want the tutor to focus on.
 In the background, using LangChain, I would have a much larger prompt to distinguish user preferences, specific use cases, and required responses.
 LangChain also monitors the context of the given messages.
 In this case, I'm passing in every message that was spoken in the chat room to LangChain.
 This AI agent then generates a message based upon the large prompt initially given and the required prompts that it should monitor.
 Splitting these prompts together and keeping some original requirements in memory, cuts down on the overall input token count by nearly **60%**.